jfndi/Training_C-/README.md

 to solve the challenges on your own.
 If you have great problems with some (passing HakkerRank test cases is not a guarantee to see your solution being accepted, I have been there), then take a look at the proposed solution, work on it, understand it and find your own way to resolve based on this new information.
-Believe, it does worth the pain.
+Believe me, it does worth the pain.